processone/docs.ejabberd.im/content/get-started/index.md

 ---
-title: Getting started with ejabberd | ejabberd documentation
+title: Getting started with ejabberd
 ---

 # Getting started with ejabberd